Outdoor moms are just as adventurous as the characters featured in “First Ascent” documentaries, but we don’t often see them featured.

 I was inspired to make this film due to my own journey.
 I have been drawn to the outdoors all my life.
 When I was a child growing up in Northern Maine, thanks to my parents, I had lots of adventures.
 My favorite trips were our yearly Allagash River canoe trips and travels along the eastern seaboard crammed into our family station wagon with three other siblings.
 My love of the outdoors led me to Montana.
 When I got around to having babies in my thirties it seemed I was traveling in a wild and unfamiliar place without a map or compass.
 Although I enjoyed the special experience of those first weeks after my first baby was born I felt something in me was missing.
 I felt my running shoes had been nailed to the ground unable to move forward…captive in four walls and temporarily reduced to the life of a milking cow, and up all hours of the day and night I found it difficult to find out where and who I was anymore.
 A couple weeks after my daughter was born I went outside and carried her up my favorite local mountain.
 It was that outing I realized I needed both of these things to survive….and to thrive.
 The Mountains hand-in-hand with Motherhood.

-My journey through this documentary will further prove that outdoor moms are just as (if not more) inspiring, captivating and determined to get back into these wild places that are such a part of our identity.
+My journey through this documentary will further prove that outdoor moms are inspiring, captivating and determined to get back into and to protect these wild places that are such a part of our identity.
 I hope the film will be humorous, and touching, and bring a new perspective to light.